 Educational orientation.
 Nigerian immigrant families maintain what sociologists call an achievement ideology — a deeply embedded cultural belief that education is the primary path to success.
 Academic failure is treated as a family dishonor.
 Children are expected to pursue professional careers in medicine, engineering, law, or business.
 The joke within the Nigerian American community — that the only acceptable career paths are “doctor, lawyer, or disgrace” — is both a punchline and a description of a cultural reality that produces 61% bachelor’s degree attainment.

 The absence of a victimhood narrative.
 This is the variable that produces the most intense resistance when named, and it is also the one that Black immigrant communities themselves identify most consistently.
 Nigerian, Ghanaian, Jamaican, and Ethiopian immigrants arrive in America without the intergenerational narrative of oppression that shapes native-born Black American identity.
-They arrive:
+They arrive.

 - Expecting to succeed